IPS-Eye-White

 Choose Life That You Might Live

-Part 10: Historical Corroboration...
+Chapter 10: Historical Corroboration...
 Were Any Of The Gospel Accounts Substantiated By Non-Christian Sources?

-While none prove Jesus is the Son of God, they certainly lend credibility to the Gospel accounts
+While none prove Jesus is the Son of God, they certainly lend credibility to the Gospel accounts.

 Carol Brooks